MetrineBokeh/Metrine-ai-intrusion-detection-pi/README.md

 # ai-intrusion-detection-pi
 Face Recognition with Dlib and YOLO | Real-Time Surveillance SystemThis project implements a low-cost, AI-based facial recognition system for intrusion detection using Raspberry Pi.
-The system uses live camera feed to detect known and unknown faces using two different models—Dlib and YOLOv4—and compares their performance using precision, recall, and F1-score metrics.
+The system uses live camera feed to detect known and unknown faces using two different models (Dlib and YOLOv4) and compares their performance using precision, recall, and F1-score metrics.

 # Requirements
 Make sure you have the following installed: